Team talking about sustainable business operations

 What Was COP26?

-Some key goals on the agenda to negotiate were:
+Key goals on the agenda were:

-• Secure global Net Zero by mid-century and keep 1.5°C within reach
+• Secure global net zero by mid-century and keep 1.5°C within reach

 • Mobilise finance